Automation Testing Guide: How and Why to Automate Manual Testing

 • API testing.
 With more and more software products relying on APIs to enhance their functionality and offer more useful features to their users, API testing automation becomes a vital tool for checking the operation of APIs on their own and as part of a larger solution.

 • UI testing.
 UI testing has a lot in common with functional testing, as both deal with the business side of the application and how the end user interacts with the product.
-However, user interface testing pays more attention to the individual UI elements.
+However, user interface testing pays more attention to the individual UI elements and can be successfully automated.

 • You’ve made the calculations and found that automation will save you money in the long run — the initial setup requires significant financial investment, so expensive automation may not make sense for small projects or projects on a tight budget.